salmer/CppDeveloperRoadmap/English/Grades/Middle.md

 ## :question: Who is it?

-It's a developer that understands the technical context of development and has abilities to create a design and a solution for functionality that is a part of an application or component.
-The design also can be created even in case of an insufficient amount of requirements.
-This person also has a commercial experience background and is familiar with common business processes of development.
+It's a developer who understands the technical context of software development and has the ability to create a design and solution for functionality that is part of an application or component.
+The design can also be created even when there is an insufficient amount of requirements.
+This person has a background in commercial experience and is familiar with common business processes in development.

-In general, the middle developer solves technical tasks.
-In comparison with a Junior, this person can do work without any help or minor assistance from a Senior/Lead engineer.
+In general, the middle developer solves technical tasks, and compared to a Junior, this person can complete work without help or with minimal assistance from a Senior/Lead engineer.

 ## :computer: What coding abilities are expected?

-- A compiler and a programming language is not a "magic box" anymore.
-Any obstacles or surprises can be solved by generating hypothesis, validation, and confirmation/rejection.
+- Does not see a compiler and a programming language as a "magic box" anymore; able to solve any obstacles or surprises by generating hypotheses, validating them, and confirming or rejecting them.
-- Understands foundation concepts of C++, knows about other languages, and can compare them with each other
+- Has a deep understanding of the foundation concepts of C++ and knowledge of other programming languages, able to compare them.
-- Writes readable, extendable, and maintainable code
+- Writes readable, extendable, and maintainable code.
-- Knows design patterns and principles, can make technical decisions
+- Familiar with design patterns and principles and able to make technical decisions.
-- Understands the technical context of the language: e.g. how the code is compiled, knows the tools that help to maintain a code lifecycle:
+- Has a clear understanding of the technical context of C++, including:
-    - Code writing (IDE, text editors, code quality, best practices, etc.)
+    - the code writing process (such as using IDEs, text editors, and following best practices)
-    - Source code and product storage (version system control, package managers, servers, etc.)
+    - source code and product storage (such as using version control systems and package managers)
-    - Compilation (compilers, build systems, libraries)
+    - compilation (compilers, build systems, and libraries)
-    - Testing (frameworks, testing strategies)
+    - testing (testing frameworks and strategies)
-    - Shipment/Deployment
-    - Execution on a target system,
+    - shipment/deployment and execution on a target system.
-- Has more knowledge on Computer Science foundations (data structures, graphs, finite machines, algorithms)
+- Has a strong knowledge of computer science foundations, including data structures, graphs, finite machines, and algorithms.

 ## :bust_in_silhouette: What general skills are expected?

-- Can personally make decisions based on technical knowledge/background of a project
+- Is able to make decisions based on personal technical knowledge and background of a project
-- Understands when a solution is "good enough" to prevent overengineering
+- Understands the concept of "good enough" solutions to prevent overengineering
-- Has a team player mindset
+- Has a mindset of being a team player
-- Can formulate and share an opinion with other teammates
+- Can articulate and share opinions with other team members
-- Has experience of work with different methodologies: Kanban, Agile/Scrum, Waterfall, etc.
+- Has experience working with various methodologies such as Kanban, Agile/Scrum, Waterfall, etc.
-- Helps other teammates
+- Is willing to assist and support other team members.

 ## :eyes: Tips and recommendations

 ### :arrow_forward: Studying

-- It's time to improve soft skills if you want to become a Senior developer.
-Technical expertise goes a bit behind and an ability to build dialogs and find compromises with others go first.
-A good developer is not the one who writes a lot of code but the one who understands how to solve a problem efficiently with minimal loses.
-It is better if you can solve a problem without any new code.
-It is ideal if you can even remove tens/hundreds lines of code.
+- Improving soft skills is crucial if you want to become a senior developer.
+Technical expertise takes a backseat and the ability to build relationships and find compromises with others becomes more important.
+A good developer is not someone who writes a lot of code, but rather, someone who knows how to solve a problem efficiently with minimal losses.
+Ideally, you should be able to solve a problem without writing any new code or even remove tens or hundreds of lines of code.
-- The middle role is most difficult for studying.
-You need to think not only about hard skills but also about soft skills and business-problem solving.
-It means you're asked to concentrate on both aspects simultaneously either about hard skills or soft skills.
+- The middle role is the most challenging to master.
+You have to focus on both hard skills and soft skills and business problem-solving.
+This means you need to concentrate on both aspects at the same time.
-- Good attention to soft-skills increases the probability to become a high-demand professional on the marker.
-You can try to grow as a highly specialized developer and ignore soft skills, but first - this kind of specialists are not often needed in business problems, second - competition among such kinds of developers is extremely high.
-If you're ready to compete with the best specialists on the market then don't listen to us and bravely go forward, but we still recommend thinking about skills diversity.
+- Paying attention to soft skills increases your chances of becoming a highly sought-after professional in the market.
+You can choose to focus on becoming a highly specialized developer and ignore soft skills, but keep in mind that such specialists are not always in high demand and the competition among them is extremely high.
+If you're ready to compete with the best specialists in the market, then by all means, go ahead.
+However, we still recommend considering diversifying your skills.

 ### :arrow_forward: Experience

-- The main trap of many middle developers: they're "fanboys" of technologies, frameworks, design patterns, or methodologies.
-Try to be more pragmatic while solving tasks on your project.
-Don't try to intake all the newest ideas only to play with them or get "yet another skill" to your CV.
-The Middle role is a "pandora box" of overengineering or "diving" around frameworks.
+- Many middle developers fall into the trap of becoming "fanboys" of technologies, frameworks, design patterns, or methodologies.
+It's important to be more pragmatic while solving tasks on your project and not just try to adopt the latest ideas for the sake of adding another skill to your resume.
+The middle role can lead to overengineering or constantly changing frameworks.
-- If you really think a library/framework is needed for a project - discuss it with a Senior or Lead engineer first.
-Propose them to create a "proof of concept" where you will be able to check all hypotheses in action before intake a new dependency.
-Please, don't try to do it in secret from your team!
-It's fun for you, but it's a "disaster" for your team in the future.
-It increases maintenance costs and might bring unforeseen consequences.
+- If you believe that a library or framework is necessary for a project, it's best to discuss it with a Senior or Lead engineer first.
+Propose creating a "proof of concept" where you can test all of your hypotheses before adding a new dependency.
+Don't try to do this behind your team's back, as it could result in increased maintenance costs and unforeseen consequences.

 ---